The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

 \subsection{Which events can explain the amount of solar r-process abundances?}

-If the solar r-process abundance pattern would be due to one dominant site, the basic requirements for such a site are presented in Fig.\ref{fig:rosswog17} in terms of necessary ejecta amounts vs. the occurrence frequency in the Galaxy, completely independent of the type of astrophysical site.
+If the solar r-process abundance pattern would be due to one dominant site, the basic requirements for such a site are presented in Fig.\ref{fig:rosswog17} in terms of necessary ejecta amounts vs. the occurrence frequency in the Galaxy, completely independent of the nature of the astrophysical site.
+We examine here the list of sites discussed in Section \ref{sec:sites} and test their possible importance with the aid of the following figure.

-If heavy r-process elements of the solar composition would come from regular supernovae, this would require (in each supernova explosion) the ejection of about $10^{-4}$M$_\odot$ integrated over all r-process nuclei, assuming a continuous production with supernova occurrence rates on the order 1/100y.
-When following our discussion in section \ref{sec:regsne}, it is clear that this requirement is not fulfilled.